~ Perfectly imperfect: Pear and Cardamom Tarte Tatin ~

 Sour cream dough:

 3/4 cup chilled unsalted butter, cut into cubes

 1/2 cup unsalted butter, softened, cut into 4 pieces

 1 cup plus 1 tablespoon granulated sugar

 6 large Bosc or Anjou pears, peeled, cored, and halved

 1 egg, beaten to blend, for glaze

-Bake tart until pastry is deep golden brown and firm when tapped, about 30 minutes.
-Remove tart from oven and cool on rack one minute.
-Cut around edge of skillet to loosen pastry.
-Invert the tart onto a platter, using oven mitts.
-If any of the pears or caramel are stuck in the pan, remove with a knife and arrange on top of tart.
-Cool tart slightly before serving.
-Serve warm or at room temperature with whipped cream.
+7. Cut around edge of skillet with a metal spatula to loosen the pastry.
+Place a large plate over the skillet and, using oven mitts, invert the tart onto the plate.
+If any of the pears or caramel are stuck in the pan, remove with the spatula and spread on top of tart.
+Cool the tart slightly before serving and serve warm or at room temperature with whipped cream.